Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

 4. Enter a valid MySQL query.

 5. If desired, insert a placeholder to your query to represent any variables to be specified when executing a query.
-Placeholders are most often used in the SET, VALUES, and WHERE clauses, as in the example provided below where a time condition is defined:
+Placeholders are most often used in the SET, VALUES, and WHERE clauses, as in the example provided below, where a time condition is defined:

     + Enter a condition (WHERE clause) in the query followed by a placeholder, for example **WHERE created > \~creationDate|datetime\~**.